The Syracuse Gay and Lesbian Chorus

 Music Director Brian Ackles

 Brian Ackles is a veteran music educator and conductor with over thirty-six years of experience teaching, performing, and sharing music with others.
 As a conductor and educator, Ackles has taught a variety of vocal ensembles and general music classes at the elementary, middle, and high school levels.
-Ackles is the music director of the Syracuse Gay and Lesbian Chorus starting Spring 2023, the choir director at the First Presbyterian Church of Skaneateles, and guest conducts community choirs and local Junior and Senior High Music Festivals in the Central New York area.
+Ackles is the music director of the Syracuse Gay and Lesbian Chorus starting Spring 2023, the choir director at the First Presbyterian Church of Skaneateles, and a guest conductor of community choirs and local Junior and Senior High Music Festivals in the Central New York area.

 Ackles is the vocal music teacher for Marcellus High School in Marcellus, New York, where his ensembles consistently receive top rankings at regional competitions and music festivals.
 Ackles graduated from Westminster Choir College and holds a Master of Music in Music Education from the University of Texas at San Antonio.

-In addition to his conducting duties, Ackles has been a clinician for regional in-services and state music conferences for New York, Pennsylvania, and New Jersey.
+In addition to his conducting duties, Ackles has served as a clinician for regional in-services and state music conferences in New York, Pennsylvania, and New Jersey.
 Ackles’ research interests include supporting and implementing student-to-student collaboration in the classroom and musical independence in the rehearsal setting.
 In 2018, Ackles published an article in the Choral Journal presenting his new strategy for student-centered music education called The Agile Development Instructional Framework.
 With his monthly music education blog, Leading Voices, Ackles shared this new paradigm and other instructional strategies for the American Choral Directors Association on Choralnet.org.

 As an active educator, conductor, and vocalist, Ackles is dedicated to promoting music’s intrinsic nature and transforming power.
 His goal is to provide a safe and supportive space where all ensemble members are welcomed and are excited to create a shared passion and understanding through musical excellence.
 Through these experiences, individual musicians become aware of their musical and personal gifts and share these insights with the ensemble and their audiences.